Action Reaction Resource

-The students section is aimed at Level 2-4 (Years 4-8) and can be incorporated as a learning experience in the classroom or informally at home.
-It includes 3 parts, namely a booklet with class activities and teacher notes, a poster and film.
+Action Reaction is aimed at Level 2-4 (Years 4-8) students and includes a booklet with class activities and teacher notes, a poster and videos:

 Please note: The quicktime videos require Quicktime 7 or higher.